hamdikavak/hamdikavak.github.io/c5_publications.md

 2. Urban Life: A Model of People and Places.
 A. Züfle, C. Wenk, D. Pfoser, A. Crooks, <strong>H. Kavak</strong>, J-S. Kim, and H. Jin.
 Submitted to the Computational and Mathematical Organization Theory.

+3. Quantitative Comparison of Population Synthesis Techniques for Two Countries.
+D. Han, I. Bansal, S. Islam, T. Anderson, and <strong>H. Kavak</strong>

-3. Conjugated Learning: A Novel Semi-Supervised Machine Learning Algorithm.
-C. Mitchell, <strong>H. Kavak</strong>.
+4. Conjugated Learning: A Novel Semi-Supervised Machine Learning Algorithm.
+C. Mitchell  and <strong>H. Kavak</strong>.

-4. Verification and Validation as a Service.
+5. Verification and Validation as a Service.
 H. Kavak et al.

 <!---1.
 A Patterns of Life Simulation for Urban Science (H. Kavak et al.)--->